PROJECT OVERVIEW

 Develop innovative solutions and evidence-based recommendations for strategies, action plans, and best practices that governments and economic actors of the MENA food systems along the cereal value chain can use to enhance system resilience and ensure food security.

-Improve preparedness of governments and economic actors along the cereal value chain to anticipate and cope with external stressors by integrating new knowledge and data into a Decision Support System (DSS) for adopting solutions and best practices.
+Improve the preparedness of governments and economic actors along the cereal value chain to anticipate and cope with external stressors by integrating new knowledge and data into a Dashboard and Decision Support System for the adoption of solutions and best practices.

 The STAPLES (STable food Access and Prices and Lower Exposure to Shocks) project addresses critical issues of food security in the MENA region, where countries heavily rely on cereal imports for their population’s dietary needs.
 Egypt and Morocco, among others, stand out as significant importers, highlighting the vulnerability of their food systems.
 Recognizing the necessity for a comprehensive approach, the project focuses on understanding the entire cereal value chain, domestically and globally.
 By integrating stakeholders’ knowledge and adopting a multi-dimensional strategy, the project aims to enhance the resilience of the MENA region’s food systems.